 The MBA Curriculum

-Students must complete between 33 and 48 credits (plus any or all of the Basic Skills courses) to complete the MBA degree at La Salle University.
+Students must complete between 33 and 45 credits to complete the MBA degree at La Salle University.
 The total number of credits required depends upon the student’s academic and professional background.

 MBA 630 Financial Markets